 Gnetales may even be placed within Pinales, in particular being sister to Pinaceae, the Gnepine hypothesis (e. g.
 Chaw et al. 2000; Bowe et al. 2000; Gugerli et al. 2001; Hajibabaei 2003; Burleigh & Mathews 2004, 2007c: supermatrix analyses; Hajibabaei et al. 2006: genes from all three compartments, but sampling?; Qiu et al. 2007; Graham & Iles 2009; Finet et al. 2010: quite strong support; Soltis et al. 2011).
 This topology was also found by Zhong et al. (2011, see also 2010; also C.-S. Wu et al. 2011b) when the most variable sites in concatentated alignments were removed, so reducing the LBA/heterotachy problem.

-In the study by Xi et al. (2013b), using much nuclear and plastid data, although only a few (10) gymnosperms were included, the relationship [Gnetum + Pinaceae] was poorly to moderately supported, but in nuclear analyses only, while in analyses of chloroplast data a relationship with Cupressaceae was preferred (see also Davis et al. 2014 for the influence of different genomes); in both cases the alternative topology was rejected with a p-value of 0.001.
-This suggested to Xi et al. (2013b) that the two genomes had different histories.
+Xi et al. (2013b), using much nuclear and plastid data, although they included only ten gymnosperms, found a poorly to moderately supported [Gnetum + Pinaceae] clade nuclear analyses only.
+In analyses of chloroplast data a relationship with Cupressaceae was preferred (see also Davis et al. 2014a for the influence of different genomes); in both cases the alternative topology was rejected with a p-value of 0.001.
+This suggested to Xi et al. (2013b) that the two genomes of Gnetum had different histories.

 There are more specific points of genomic similarity between Gnetum, etc., and some or all Pinales.
 Some Pinaceae have lost a number of the chloroplast genes that are missing in Gnetales (Wu et al. 2009).
 All eleven NADH dehydrogenase genes in the chloroplast of Pinus thunbergii are absent - or are present, but as pseudogenes (Wakasugi et al. 1994); other work suggests that these genes are absent in all Gnetales and Pinales alone (Braukmann et al. 2009, also 2010; Martín & Sabater 2010; Wicke et al. 2011).
 The rps16 gene in Gnetales and Pinaceae is commonly lost (Wu et al. 2007, 2009).
 All Pinales sampled have but a single copy of the chloroplast inverted repeat (Strauss et al. 1988; Tsudzuki et al. 1992); nearly all other seed plants have two copies (Raubeson & Jansen 1992; Lackey & Raubeson 2008), and this may be marked by micromorphological changes in the genome.
 Interestingly, one end of the inverted repeat of Welwitschia has expanded (Welwitschia is derived within Gnetales) with duplication of trnI-CAU and partial duplication of pscbA gene region at the end of the Large Single Copy region, and these match those of the remnant inverted repeat known from Pinus and other Pinaceae, but not other members of Pinales (Margheim et al. 2006; McCoy et al. 2006, 2008: details of relationship depend on methods of analysis; see also Braukmann et al. 2009; Hirao et al. 2009).

 Detailed morphological work suggests that many characters in common between Gnetales and angiosperms fail one or more of Remane's three basic criteria of homology, those of position, special properties, and intermediates.
 Thus the sieve areas in the phloem cells of Gnetales are very like those of other gymnosperms and are unlike those of the sieve tubes of angiosperms (Behnke 1990a).
 Vessels in Gnetales develop from circular pits and those in flowering plants from scalariform pits (e.g. Rodin 1969; Carlquist 1996), although Muhammad and Sattler (1982) suggested that in Gnetum, at least, the distinction was not so clear.
 Interestingly, vessels have also been found in some members of the poorly-known pteridosperm group Gigantopteridales - along with oleanane, known widely in angiosperms (Moldowan et al. 1994; E. L. Taylor et al. 2006).
 The tunica of Gnetales has only a single layer, not two or three as is common in angiosperms (e.g. Donoghue & Doyle 2000a; Doyle 2006).
 Similarly, the tension (reaction) wood in Gnetum, produced as the branches maintain their orientation against gravity, consists of gelatinous extra-xylary fibres in the adaxial position on the branch, so it is unique among seed plants, and is unlike the tension wood of angiosperms (Tomlinson 2001b, 2003; see also Höster & Liese 1966); indeed, in Ephedra these fibres seems not to function as reaction wood (Montes et al. 2012).
-Other characters in common between the two such as the loss of sperm flagellae and the associated development of a pollen tube growing towards the ovule, the increased venation density of the leaves of Gnetum (Boyce et al. 2009), and some of the details of the timing of events in the pollination-fertilization process (Williams 2008) have not been deconstructed in the same way.
+Other characters in common between the two such as fast pollen tube growth (Williams 2008) have been deconstructed in the same way, although whether there are comparable differences in the loss of sperm flagellae and the associated development of a pollen tube growing towards the ovule and in the increased venation density of the leaves of Gnetum (Boyce et al. 2009) is unknown.
 However, in angiosperms ovule size does not increase between pollination and fertilization, while the ovule in Gnetum increases appreciably in size during this period, with some gametophyte development continuing after fertilization (Leslie & Boyce 2012).
 Finally, details of leaf development, particularly the expression of members of the WOX (Wuschel-related homeobox) gene family, are similar in Gnetum and angiosperms; there are fewer similarities with other gymnosperms (Nardmann & Werr 2013).